Training Outcomes Within Your Budget!

 The goal of a burndown chart is to help the development team stay on track and meet the sprint goal by providing a visual representation of progress.
 The team regularly updates the burndown chart to reflect the remaining work on the project.
 This chart clearly indicates if there are some pending tasks and whether the team can meet its sprint goal.

-If the line on the burndown chart is trending above the ideal line, the team is falling behind and needs to increase its effort to meet the sprint goal.
+If the line on the Sprint burndown chart is trending above the ideal line, the team is falling behind and needs to increase its effort to meet the sprint goal.
 If the line on the burndown chart is trending below the ideal line, the team is ahead of schedule and ready to take on additional work if necessary.

 Definition of done